Open Agent Toolkit

 • completion also copies summary.md into <archive.summaryExportPath>/20260401-my-project.md

-• oat project archive sync can later pull archive data back down from S3 and materialize the latest snapshot into the local bare archive path .oat/projects/archived/<project>/
+• oat repo archive sync can later pull archive data back down from S3 and materialize the latest snapshot into the local bare archive path .oat/projects/archived/<project>/

 • oat-wrap-up can write tracked reports into <archive.wrapUpExportPath>/YYYY-MM-DD-wrap-up-<label>.md; if the key is unset, the skill uses .oat/repo/reference/wrap-ups/

-• every aws spawn (preflight aws sts get-caller-identity, aws s3 ls, aws s3 sync) inherits AWS_PROFILE / AWS_REGION from archive.awsProfile / archive.awsRegion when the parent shell does not already set them
+• every aws spawn (preflight aws sts get-caller-identity, aws s3 ls, aws s3 sync) runs with AWS_PROFILE / AWS_REGION set from archive.awsProfile / archive.awsRegion when configured, overriding any value already in the parent shell

 Credential resolution